jose-blockchain/chaincraft/README.md

 - [x] Discovery: Global or Local Discovery of new nodes.
 ALMOST DONE
 - [ ] Mandatory and Optional Fields and Types: Some format for JSON, prevalidation.
 - [ ] `SharedObject` list that is updated by `SharedMessages` (inside can go Linked Fields Chaining).
+- [ ] Primitives (RSA, ECSA, VDF, VRF, Signature Aggregation, LSH)
 - [ ] Indexing (MongoDB-like)
-- [ ] Merkle Patricia Trie: quickly read and update a large chain of messages.
-HERE
-- [ ] Primitives (RSA, ECSA, VDF, VRF, Signature Aggregation, LSH)
+- [ ] Merklelized Storage: to know quicker when some a SharedObject is broken or which index for a linear array of messages/blocks.

 ## `SharedMessage`